Last modified: 19 December 2013

 Already at 13.15 celebrity guests began to take their seats in the 15th-century St George’s Chapel at Windsor for the second part of the wedding ceremony, the service of prayer and dedication, that was due to start at 14.30.
-Among the guests, included Queen Elizabeth II of Great Britain and the Duke of Edinburgh there were all senior British royals, foreign royals, eight governors-general, the Prime Minister of Great Britain, leaders of opposition parties and nearly 800 other guests including screen and stage stars invited as personal friends.
+Among the guests, included Queen Elizabeth II of the United Kingdom and the Duke of Edinburgh there were all senior British royals, foreign royals, eight governors-general, the Prime Minister of the United Kingdom, leaders of opposition parties and nearly 800 other guests including screen and stage stars invited as personal friends.

 At 14.30 as the strains of The Last Spring by Grieg faded, the Queen and the Duke of Edinburgh joined the guests for the blessing ceremony in St George’s Chapel and to see their son and daughter-in-law together as a married couple for the first time.
 The Queen, wearing a cream coat with a diamond brooch, a cream hat and clutching a black patent leather handbag walked to her seat at the front of the chapel as strings played the Adagio from Oboe Concerto No. 2 in D Minor, by Tomaso Albinoni.

 At 14.33 the Prince of Wales and the Duchess of Cornwall arrived at St George’s Chapel, Windsor for the dedication and blessing of their marriage.
 The newly-weds smiled at the assembled guests as they walked up the aisle together and took their positions at the front of the chapel to sing the first hymn, Immortal, Invisible.
 At 15.09 the couple walked through the west door of St George’s Chapel after the ceremony.
 For the first time they looked relaxed.
 They were closely followed by Queen Elizabeth II and the Duke of Edinburgh.
 While they stood on the chapel’s steps the castle’s bells rang out.